 |

-Heat Press Temperature for Sublimation:
+How to Choose the Right Heat Press Temperature for Sublimation

 If your colors still look off after pressing, a sublimation color chart can help pinpoint where the problem starts.